EnesKeremAYDIN/GeForgeNowDX11toDX9/README.md

 # GeForgeNow DX11 to DX9 Converter

-A PowerShell script to adjust DirectX settings from DirectX 11 to DirectX 9, improving compatibility with certain applications or older systems within the GeForce Now environment.
+PowerShell script to adjust DirectX settings from DirectX 11 to DirectX 9, improving compatibility with certain applications or older systems within the GeForce Now environment.

 ## Features